ThemeParkWorld/OpenTPW/README.md

 - A copy of the original game (either Theme Park World or Sim Theme Park)
 - A decent graphics card & processor

-## Building

-This project is a bit of a mess right now.

-Some things to note:

-- Some paths are hard-coded, and therefore the game must be located at "C:\Program Files (x86)\Bullfrog\Theme Park World"
-- The whole "Content/" directory is not currently included (due to copyright concerns)
-- A junction must be created in the build target directory - there's a "CreateJunction.bat" file for this

-Expect all of these to be resolved over time.

 ## Documentation

 File format information is available within this repo's [wiki](https://github.com/xezno/OpenTPW/wiki).
 Keep in mind that this information is a work-in-progress, and therefore might not be of incredible detail - however, upon completion, it still aims to be as useful, detailed, and as in-depth as possible.